mivanit/pandoc-sitegen/readme.md

 the script is otherwise standalone.
 Clone the git repo if you'd like, or just download the file somewhere.

+# Roadmap

+Every feature I originally intended for `pandoc-sitegen` has been added, but I'm not fundamentally opposed to more features. pull requests are welcome.
+Some possible future features I might eventually add:

+- [ ] inheriting pandoc args/config from parent items (mostly for styling different parts of a site differently)
+- [ ] special items from files passed to chevron, for more flexibility with respect to navbars, footers, or other repeated items
+  - this would take the form of `{{shared_text.<item_name>}}`, where `shared_text/item_name` is a text file which contain either text or JSON
+- [ ] auto-generate tag pages
+- [ ] generation of RSS files

+I'd like to keep this project as a single-file script of pure python with minimal dependencies, for simplicity and portability.

 # similar tools/resources:

 - https://github.com/brianbuccola/brianbuccola.github.io